Six Questions to Add to Your AV RFP

 Meeting the needs of today’s events takes a lot of careful planning and consideration.
 As you search for vendors to help you execute, your RFP questions should reflect the support and planning you need to make sure your event is covered from all angles.

-Today, we’re sharing questions you should consider adding to your RFPs for AV providers and why they matter.
+Today, we’re sharing questions you should consider adding to your RFPs for audio visual providers and why they matter.
 We break AV planning down into three parts: strategy, technology, and execution.

 Are you there from the beginning?